SmartlyDressedGames/Unturned-Docs/ModHooks.md

 Events for day, night, full moon, and weather.
 These events are fired on server and client.

+### Custom Weather Event Hook

+Events for a specific custom [Weather Asset](WeatherAsset.md).
+Any map can have an unlimited number of weather types and weather listeners.

 ## Event Instigators

 ### Client Text Chat Messenger